 The syntax/module-reader module language abstracts over common parts of a language implementation to simplify the creation of new languages.
 In its most basic form, a language implemented with syntax/module-reader simply specifies the module language to be used for the language, in which case the reader layer of the language is the same as Racket.
-For example, with implements and exports the identity function, since "raquet-mlang.rkt" exports lambda as function.
+For example, with and

+"raquet-mlang.rkt"